Phoenix Center What's New Archive

 Lawrence J. Spiwak, Telecom Tussle: Panel Should Probe Landscape, THE OKLAHOMAN (12 December 2004).

-PHOENIX CENTER PERSPECTIVES No. 04-05: George S. Ford, You’re Not Impaired Because You Are Impaired (10 November 2004). [pdf file]
+PHOENIX CENTER PERSPECTIVE No. 04-05: George S. Ford, You’re Not Impaired Because You Are Impaired (10 November 2004). [pdf]

-PHOENIX CENTER PERSPECTIVES No. 04-04: Lawrence J. Spiwak, The Creeping Tide of the Gathering Storm (10 November 2004). [pdf file]
+PHOENIX CENTER PERSPECTIVE No. 04-04: Lawrence J. Spiwak, The Creeping Tide of the Gathering Storm (10 November 2004). [pdf]

 Conference Material, 2004 State Regulator Retreat.